INRIA/scikit-learn-mooc/README.md

 $ pip install -r requirements.txt
 ```

-Alternatively, you can create an `scikit-learn-tutorial` conda environment
+Alternatively, you can create an `scikit-learn-course` conda environment
 by executing:

 ```